mnogue/PressKit/HOME.md

 And so was born **Mobius of Magic**, launched on the 8th of August of 2015.

+Later on, we launched our second project, **Aaargh!
+My Cats!** launched on the 24th of October of 2016.

 # Projects

 Catsoft Studios started its journey in 2014.
 The following lines showcase some of our latest works.